 In Conversation With Brenda Romero (Hosted by Violet Berlin) - Friday 23rd March 2018

 Brenda is an award winning game designer, artist and Fulbright scholar who entered the video game industry in 1981.
 As a designer, she has contributed to many seminal titles, including the Wizardry and Jagged Alliance series and titles in the Ghost Recon and Dungeons & Dragons franchises.
-Away from the machine, her analog series of six games, The Mechanic is the Message, has drawn national and international acclaim, particularly Train and Síochán Leat (The Irish Game) which is presently housed in the National Museum of Play.
+Away from the machine, her analog series of six games, The Mechanic is the Message, has drawn national and international acclaim, particularly Train and Síochán Leat (The Irish Game) which is currently housed in the National Museum of Play.

-We'll be open late after the talk for people to hang out and play some of the games that Brenda has worked on over the years.
+Brenda is joining us for the evening of the 23rd March to talk with Violet Berlin about her life in gaming.
+There will be an audience Q&A session at the end and we'll be open late after the talk for people to hang out and play some of the games that Brenda has worked on over the years.

 6pm till 10pm.

 Spaces for this exclusive event are limited, so booking is required to ensure your place, although if you're lucky you *may* get in on the day. (tickets on the door will be £2 extra)

 Payment is taken by PayPal immediately.
 Please print a copy of the receipt that is displayed at the end of the payment process and bring it with you as your e-ticket.

 Remember - All proceeds go to support our Computing Museum!